Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Tools for testing and comparing inference techniques

 and IRC

-In the following, we need the empirical amplitude response $A(\vp)=R_a/R_b$, where $R_{b,a}$ are the values of the amplitude variable $R$ immediately before and after the applied pulse.
-For a narrow monophasic pulse this expression reads:
+For the SL system, we also define the empirical amplitude response $A(\vp)=R_e/R_s$, where $R_{s,e}$ are the values of the amplitude variable $R$ immediately before and after the applied pulse.
+For a narrow unipolar pulse, this expression reads:

 where $f$ is the pulse's action.
-For derivation of IRC and ARC for the SL model and their interrelation, see Appendix~\ref{app:phipsiSL}.
+For the derivation of IRC and ARC for the SL model, and their interrelation, see Appendix~\ref{app:phipsiSL}.

 We modify the SL oscillator to obtain the second test model that provides a non-harmonic solution but is still analytically tractable.
 We denote this system as the modified SL oscillator (mSL).
 The system's equations that we derive in Appendix~\ref{app:phipsiEM} include the frequency of the limit cycle's oscillation $\w$, the Floquet exponent $\kappa$, and non-isochronicity $\alpha$ as parameters.
-With an account of the perturbations, these equations read:
+With perturbations, these equations read:

 where the functions $C$ and $D$ are:

 and $r$ is a positive parameter determining the shape of the limit cycle in state space.
 System~(\ref{eq:infosc}) has IRC

 and PRC